 Emerald Ash Borer

-If you have three or more of these symptoms or your tree is more than 30% dead, your ash tree is likely infected by emerald ash borers:
+What can you do?
+If your ash tree has three or more of these symptoms or your tree is more than 30% dead, your tree is likely infected by emerald ash borers:

 - crown dieback